-Students are only eligible for undergraduate or graduate student library privileges if they are enrolled in classes at the University of Florida.
-However, the Libraries recognize that students may take a semester-long break from classes.
-Read below to learn about library privileges during your break.
+Students are eligible for access to library services only if they are enrolled in classes at the University of Florida.
+The Libraries recognize that students may take a semester long break from classes.
+Read below to learn about access to library services during your break.

-Contact Library staff if you are taking off a semester, registered for an upcoming semester and would like to keep your library privileges.
+Contact Library staff if you are taking off longer than one semester, or have issues with your current library access.

 If you are unable to complete advanced or regular registration, you should plan to enroll for at least one credit for the current semester to maintain library privileges.